-For the financial period from 20 December 2022 (date of launch) to 31 July 2023, the management fee is recognised at a rate of 1.50% per annum.
+For the financial year ended 31 July 2024, the management fee is recognised at a rate of 1.50% (20.12.2022 (date of launch) to 31.07.2023; 1.50%) per annum.

 The management fee rebate relates to the rebate received from the PRS Provider for investing in unquoted collective investment scheme.
 The average rates of rebates were calculated on the net asset value of respective unquoted collective investment scheme on a daily basis as follow: